 (3) Rate the effectiveness of the contract; and

 (4) Qualify a materiel and/or service.70 Del.
 Laws, c.
 601, § 6; 74 Del.
 Laws, c.
 419, § 3; 75 Del.
 Laws, c.
 88, § 22;

-(a) There is established a Contracting and Purchasing Advisory Council to consist of all covered agency heads and 1 additional member representing all public school districts.
+(a) There is established a Contracting and Purchasing Advisory Council to consist of all covered agency heads or their designee and 1 additional member representing all public school districts.
 The Administrator of the Section shall be a nonvoting member of the Council.